designfrontier/pythia/README.md

 Adding `-p` or `--publish` to pythia will run the publish config and send the list of reviewers to your code review system.
-It does this by calling `.pythia-publish` passing it the email of the author.
+It does this by calling `.pythia-publish` passing it the email of the author, ownership percentage, and location of the file.
 You can write a `.pythia-publish` file to do whatever you need it to do for your review system.

 As an example, for gerrit you might do something like this: